btroncone/learn-rxjs/operators/error_handling/catch.md

 The **catch** operator allows us to capture errors and exceptions, returning an observable.
 Properly caught errors will avoid terminating a subscription chain.  **catch** is the most commonly used error handling operator.

+---
-> :bulb:  Remember to return an observable from the catch function!
+:warning:  Remember to return an observable from the catch function!

+---

 ### Examples